 Many vortexes are thought to be associated with Ley Lines and have been found to be extremely strong at points where the lines cross.
 Worldwide, the Great Pyramid in Egypt and Stonehenge in England are perhaps the most well-known as centers of vortex activity.
 Some describe the vortexes as points of energy and the Ley Lines the connectors between these points.

 On the Vortex Maps site, there is a map showing Ley Lines.
 This map is thorough, although there isn't an explanation as to how the various vortex sites are aligned.

 So with Ley Line theory, it is not clear whether the vortexes are a result of the crossing of these lines or are the points at which the lines actually start.

 It is fascinating to ponder, however, that Sedona's special sites are somehow connected with others across the world.

-On a recent Vortex Tour, the guide demonstrated a magnetic pull as we gathered at a vortex site using copper dowsing rods.
-He then pointed out that nearby trees were twisted, most likely as a result of these whirling magnetic forces.
+On Vortex Tours, guests gather at a vortex site and guides demonstrate a magnetic pull with the help of copper dowsing rods.
+The guides point out that nearby trees are twisted, most likely as a result of these whirling magnetic forces.

-Most agree that the vortexes of Sedona are more oriented toward energy of the spiritual type.
+Most agree that the vortexes of Sedona are more oriented toward the energy of the spiritual type.